wendlingd/Yet-Another-508-HTML-Checklist/README.md

 2. Multiple testers should use the same "floor" of testing procedures, to be consistent across the enterprise
 3. Tell the web content author exactly what the first ~2 problems are, and then tell them to run this checklist themselves before re-submitting
 4. Implement BOTH the test procedures AND remediation advice; send the "Just-in-time" advice to the author as you turn the file(s) back for more work - within the CMS or in email
 5. Don't use a database.
-By not using a database the checklist can be used as one page on an intranet or even one page loaded into the browser - interactivity without a complex back end.
+By not using a database the checklist can be used as one page on an intranet or even one page loaded into the browser from disk - interactivity without a complex back end.

 ## Long-term impacts (we hope) ##
 1. Novice testers solve their problems today and get their content posted